 Knowing when no is the answer

 Sexual assault and sexual harassment are never acceptable.
+All students are required to complete the Consent Matters module in the Student Induction pack.
 If you or someone you know has experienced sexual assault or sexual harassment, contact the Safer Community Program for support and referrals.
 We’ll also provide advice and assistance for reporting options, both internal and external.

 Your rights and responsibilities